marun790/Kubernaties/README.md

 which is responsble for chosing the node for the pod
 * Kube controller manager
 It continuously monitors the state of the cluster via the kube API server.
-IT will keep check on the giivel criterias like
+IT will keep check on the given criterias like
 * Kube cloud manager
 * After insalling kubernaties all the component will be in namespace called "kube-system"